 Example: A card reads "Each player sacrifices a creature."
-First, the active player chooses a creature he or she controls.
-Then each of the nonactive players, in turn order, chooses a creature he or she controls.
+First, the active player chooses a creature they control.
+Then each of the nonactive players, in turn order, chooses a creature they control.
 Then all creatures chosen this way are sacrificed simultaneously.

-- 101.4a If an effect has each player choose a card in a hidden zone, such as his or her hand or library, those cards may remain face down as they're chosen.
-However, each player must clearly indicate which face-down card he or she is choosing. - 101.4b A player knows the choices made by the previous players when he or she makes his or her choice, except as specified in 101.4a. - 101.4c If a player would make more than one choice at the same time, the player makes the choices in the order written, or in the order he or she chooses if the choices aren't ordered. - 101.4d If a choice made by a nonactive player causes the active player, or a different nonactive player earlier in the turn order, to have to make a choice, APNAP order is restarted for all outstanding choices.
+- 101.4a If an effect has each player choose a card in a hidden zone, such as their hand or library, those cards may remain face down as they're chosen.
+However, each player must clearly indicate which face-down card they are choosing. - 101.4b A player knows the choices made by the previous players when making their choice, except as specified in 101.4a. - 101.4c If a player would make more than one choice at the same time, the player makes the choices in the order specified.
+If no order is specified, they player chooses the order. - 101.4d If a choice made by a nonactive player causes the active player, or a different nonactive player earlier in the turn order, to have to make a choice, APNAP order is restarted for all outstanding choices.